 Governors’ recommended budgets for fiscal 2020 reflect stable state fiscal conditions, calling for investments in key priorities while saving for future challenges.
 Proposed spending plans would increase general fund expenditures by 3.7 percent in fiscal 2020, with 47 states proposing spending increases and governors directing the majority of new money to education.

 Other key findings from the report:

-- States continue to strengthen their reserves, with the median rainy day fund balance as a share of general fund spending expected to rise to 7.3 percent in fiscal 2019, from a recent low of 1.6 percent in fiscal 2010.
+- The median rainy day fund balance as a share of general fund spending reached 7.5 percent in fiscal 2019, a new all-time high.

 - Medicaid spending from all funds is expected to grow 4.0 percent in fiscal 2020, with state funds increasing 3.1 percent and federal funds growing 4.5 percent.